okta/okta.github.io/_source/_use_cases/hooks/index.md

 ### error

 Lets you return error messages.
-How the data you return is used varies by inline hook type.
+How the error data is used by Okta varies by inline hook type.
 In some hook types, data you return can be displayed to end users.

 ### debugContext

 Lets you supply any additional information you wish to store in Okta logs for debugging purposes.

+## Okta System Log Entries

+Currently, unless debugging is enabled for your org, processing of a hook response is not recorded in the Okta System Log.
+Further, any `debugContext` data your service returns will only be recorded in the Okta system log if debugging is enabled for your org.

+Failures are recorded in the System Log inside a `callback.response.processed` event.

+## Inline Hook Setup

+To set up an inline hook, you need to create your external service, and then tell Okta it exists and that it should be enabled for for a particular process flow:

+1. Create an external service.

+1. Register your service's endpoint with Okta by making a `POST` request to `<orgUrl>/api/v1/callbacks`.
+You specify your endpoint's address in the request's JSON payload, in the object `channel.config.uri`.

+1. Associate the endpoint with a particular Okta process flow.
+How to do this varies by inline hook.
+Usually, options in the Admin Console allow you to specify that an inline hook should be enabled for a particular process flow.